Leviathan in popular culture: Other

 One of the newest roller coasters (also the tallest in Canada) at the Canada's Wonderland amusement park is called the Leviathan.

 In the SCP Foundation mythos, SCP-169 is a massive marine arthropod 2000 to 8000 km in length, historically known as the Leviathan.
-The creature, which resembles an archipelago when viewed by sailors at sea level, lives in the South Atlantic Ocean and "possibly" the Drake Passage, and was responsible for the Bloop.
+The creature, which resembles an archipelago when viewed by sailors at sea level, lives in the South Atlantic Ocean and possibly the Drake Passage, and was responsible for the Bloop.

-In the 3.5 edition supplement Elder Evils for Dungeons & Dragons Leviathan is one of the abominations profiled, described as a colossal sea monster so huge it encircles the entire world.
+In the 3.5 edition supplement Elder Evils for Dungeons & Dragons, Leviathan is one of the abominations profiled, described as a colossal sea monster so huge that it encircles the entire world.
 It is composed of leftover chaotic energies from creation.

 In the tabletop game Shadowrun, leviathans are one of the four types of dragons, alongside eastern dragons, western dragons, and feathered serpents.